Get insider access

 6. Best Budget Gaming TV

 The best budget gaming TV we've tested is the Hisense U6/U6N.
 Unlike the picks above, it doesn't have HDMI 2.1 bandwidth and 4k @ 120Hz support.
-It still has some basic gaming features like Auto Low Latency Mode (ALLM), and its excellent response means there's only some minor blur behind fast motion, although there's some black smearing in darker games.
+It still has some basic gaming features like Auto Low Latency Mode (ALLM), and its excellent response means there's only some minor blur behind fast motion.
 Its input lag is also low enough for a responsive feel when gaming.
 What separates this TV from most other budget models is the option to game in up to 1440p @ 120Hz if you prefer a higher frame rate over resolution.
 The TV also supports VRR, but its range maxes out at 60Hz, so you can't game at 120 fps with VRR.

 See our review